LukaWe/VersatileESPCampLog/README.md

-# ESP8266 Environmental Datalogger
+# ESP8266 Sensor Datalogger
-A battery-friendly environmental monitoring system built on the **Wemos D1 Mini** (ESP8266) that logs temperature, humidity, and water temperature to an SD card with precise timestamps from a real-time clock.
+A battery-friendly sensor monitoring system built on the **Wemos D1 Mini** (ESP8266) that logs temperature, humidity, and water temperature to an SD card with precise timestamps from a real-time clock.

 ![Demo of the datalogger in action](screenshot/demo.webp)